Why Are Wealth Management Firms Struggling with Fragmented Technology?

 Meridian didn't rush into Salesforce.
 They evaluated multiple platforms—Microsoft Dynamics 365, Wealthbox, Redtail—using a weighted scoring system across six critical criteria.

-- Integration capabilities (9.5/10)—critical for connecting their existing Orion and eMoney systems
+| Integration Capabilities | 9.5/10 | Critical for connecting Orion and eMoney systems |

-- Scalability (9.8/10)—room to grow without platform constraints
+| Scalability | 9.8/10 | Room to grow without platform constraints |

 Here's where many implementations fail: trying to do everything at once.
 Meridian took a different approach, spreading their implementation across 14 months in four distinct phases.

-Phase 1: Foundation (Months 1-4)
+What Should Phase 1 Focus On?
+Foundation (Months 1–4)

 The foundation phase focused on core CRM deployment and the critical—often underestimated—challenge of data migration.